-Startup That Uncovers Internet Secrets Just Raised $3.2M
+Funding Just Given To A Startup That Uncovers Internet Secrets

 Washington Business Journal — 18 Sep 2018 — District startup Sayari, which has crafted a kind of search engine to track corruption, corporate transactions and bad actors in emerging markets, has raised $3.2 million to fund its expansion.
-The company’s service is a little nebulous, so let’s take a minute to review how works:
+The company’s service is a little nebulous, so let’s take a minute to review the company.

 Sayari combs the web for scanned documents and other public records that are not indexed by Google or have text that is searchable.
 The startup specializes in “hard-to-see” countries such as China, Iran, Venezuela, Russia, Mexico and sub-Saharan Africa.

 The startup then gathers, translates and makes that information easily available to subscribers through its online platform.
 Subscribers can use Sayari’s information for a variety of purposes, such as doing due diligence on potential customers or suppliers, anticipating potential public relations problems and avoiding potential bad actors in areas of the world where a wrong step could result in fines.

 “It’s just sitting out there, but it’s not searchable or necessarily usable in its native format — and that might be Iraqi trade licenses that are just images of documents,” Chief Operating Officer Benjamin Power told me.
 “Our sweet spot is emerging, frontier and offshore markets.”

 Power and CEO Farley Mesko founded the corporate transparency company in 2015.
 Mesko had previously been a special correspondent for The East African magazine and a freelance journalist covering developing countries and conflict zones, eventually becoming COO at C4ADS, a nonprofit that provides data-driven analysis and reporting on global conflicts security issues.
 Power had also worked at C4ADS.